dankamongmen/notcurses/README.md

   * Remove content from a tablet, possibly resizing it, and possibly changing focus within the tablet
   * Add content to the tablet, possibly resizing it, and possibly creating focus within the tablet
 * Navigate within the focused tablet
-* Create or destroy new panels atop the panelreel
+* Create or destroy new panels atop the ncreel
 * Indicate that the screen has been resized or needs be redrawn

 A special case arises when moving among the tablets of a reel having multiple